Neclow/ada-2020-project-milestone-p3-p3_navaja/index.md

 * In **South and East Asia and Oceania**, the three most important features were **"% adult population illiterate"**, **"Fuel and oil product exports as % of merchandise exports"** and **"neighbors' average ln(GDP per capita)"**.
 The fact that fuel-related variables are important is consistent with the importance of coal in this region.
 For instance, China and Indonesia are among the top-5 countries in terms of coal exports [[9]](#9), and were impacted by several civil war events in the 20th century (China: Chinese Civil-War (1945-1949), Indonesia: Papua conflict since 1962).

 * In **Latin America**, military manpower and children mortality were staggeringly more important than the other variables.
 Interestingly, the first feature is specifically high in this region.
-A possible explanation for this feature is the fact that military institutions were often deeply intertwined with political affairs in Latin American countries (e.g., Costa Rican Civil War (1948), Salvdaron Civil War (1979-1992)) [[10]](#10).
+A possible explanation for this feature is the fact that military institutions were often deeply intertwined with political affairs in Latin American countries (e.g., Costa Rican Civil War (1948), Salvdoran Civil War (1979-1992)) [[10]](#10).

 * In **Subsaharan Africa**, primary commodity exports/GDP was by far the most critical variable.
 This results is somewhat consistent with previous analyses by Collier and Hoeffler who found that a high percent of primary commodity exports as a function of GDP was a strong risk factor of civil war onset in Africa [[3]](#3).